AMSAT-NA/PacSatFSKBoard/NOTES.md

 The power input pins are a little inconvenient, it would have been better if I had used a standard 2-pin connector instead of two separate pins.
-I guess you could also just use the pins on the PC104 connector, too.
+I guess you could also just use the pins on the PC104 connector, too. - Replaced these and the one for the watchdog jumper with a new version.

-Add an inductor and a new U.FL connector between the PA and the output filter so they can be more easily isolated.
+Add a capacitor and a new U.FL connector between the PA and the output filter so they can be more easily isolated. - Changed the capacitor to a zero-ohm resistor.

 The debug port and the serial interface are too close together.
 Separate them out a bit.
 Also, make the serial port a right-angle connector so it can be used when in the board stack.
-The JTAG connector appears to have enough room.
+The JTAG connector appears to have enough room. - Switch positions of the LEDs and the serial power and used a right-angle connector.

 Use 1% resistors on the voltage dividers for the voltage measurement into the ADC.